Blogs

 One recurring theme: the boundary between “IT” and “business” is blurring.
 One of the lessons CIOs learned in 2025 is that they must operate across functions, not just supply technology services.

-Lesson: Align with business functions (marketing, operations, product, HR) not just the IT team.
+Lesson: Align with business functions (marketing, operations, product, HR), not just the IT team.
 Co-create and collaborate.
-Technology should enable and embed with business processes, not sit separately.
+Technology should enable and be embedded with business processes, not sit separately.

 9. Innovation needs discipline — experimentation plus diligence

-Finally, the world of technology leadership is dynamic — new tools, new operating models, new competitor behaviors, new regulatory landscapes.
+Finally, the world of technology leadership is dynamic new tools, new operating models, new competitor behaviors, and new regulatory landscapes.
 One of the lessons CIOs learned in 2025 is that resting on past laurels is risky.
 This includes both personal learning (for the CIO) and organizational learning (for the IT team).
+Leaders noted the importance of being able to clearly frame priorities, much like the way professionals learn to generate thesis statement for essay projects to anchor complex ideas around a single, well-defined argument.

 Conclusion

-Which lessons CIOs learned in 2025 other than aforementioned ones?
+Which lessons did CIOs learned in 2025, other than the aforementioned ones?
 Let us know in the comments section below.

 Featured Post